 I am an Assistant Professor in the Department of Mass Communication and Communication Studies and a member of the Graduate Faculty at Towson University.

-My research focuses on four areas in the field of communication: (1) public opinion and citizen participation on controversial political issues, (2) the political effects of exposure and attention to political entertainment, especially late night comedy, (3) new media, and (4) science communication.
+My research focuses on four areas in the field of communication: (1) public opinion and citizen participation on controversial political issues, (2) the political effects of exposure and attention to hybrid media, especially digital media and political entertainment, (3) new media and computational research methods, and (4) science communication.

 I teach MCOM 490: Mass Communication Research, the department's Capstone course for graduating seniors, MCOM431/550: Public Opinion and the Press, and a TU writing seminar, "Popular Culture & Politics: Comedy, Entertainment, Celebrity, and Democracy," that brings my research into the classroom.
-I have also taught MCOM 631: Research Methods in Mass Communication, the department's graduate research design and methods course for MA students.
+I have also taught MCOM 631: Research Methods in Mass Communication, the department's graduate research methods and design course for MA students.

 I am the Professional Freedom & Responsibility (PF&R) Chair for the Political Communication Interest Group of AEJMC for 2013-14; I served as the Teaching Standards Chair during the 2012-13 year.
 I serve on the Towson University Faculty Development and Research Committee (FDRC) and currently chair our department's Faculty Resources Committee.